Lameck1/micro-reddit/README.md

 ## Acknowledgements

-Credits go to the following who did the design of this project
+Credits go to the following for providing guides on Ruby on Rails
   - [**Rails Guides**:](https://guides.rubyonrails.org/active_record_basics.html)

 ## Show your support